Born in the Purple

 The year 913 marked a crucial turning point for the Byzantine Empire.
 The Macedonian dynasty, founded by Basil I in 867, had brought stability and military success after centuries of religious strife and territorial losses.
 Under Leo VI, the empire had codified its laws, strengthened its diplomatic relations, and held firm against Bulgarian and Arab threats.

-However, the lack of a male heir had created a succession crisis.
+The lack of a male heir, however, had created a succession crisis.
 Byzantine law and tradition placed enormous importance on legitimate succession through the male line.
-Leo's first three marriages - to Theophano, Zoe Zaoutzaina, and Eudokia Baïana - had ended in either death or failure to produce surviving sons.
+Leo's first three marriages, to Theophano, Zoe Zaoutzaina, and Eudokia Baïana, had ended in either death or failure to produce surviving sons.

 His fourth marriage to Zoe Karbonopsina violated the church's prohibition against fourth marriages, causing a major rift with the powerful Patriarch Nicholas Mystikos.
-This "Tetragamy Crisis" threatened to split the church and destabilize the empire just when unity was most needed against external threats.
+This "Tetragamy Crisis" threatened to split the church and destabilize the empire at precisely the moment when unity was most needed against external threats.

 The empire faced pressing challenges on multiple fronts.
 Symeon I of Bulgaria was expanding his territory and influence, while Arab raiders threatened the eastern provinces.
 The naval power of the empire was declining, and the economy strained under military expenses.
-The legitimacy of the imperial succession was crucial for maintaining political stability and military effectiveness.
+Legitimate succession was crucial for maintaining political stability and military effectiveness.

 The Main Narrative